Lorentzian distance functions in contact geometry: Introduction

 \begin{theo}[{{\cite[Theorem 4.30.]{Beem}}}] A strongly causal manifold $(N,g)$ is globally hyperbolic if and only if $\tau_{\tilde{g}}$ is finite for all $\tilde{g}$ in the conformal class of $g$, i.e. for all $\tilde{g}$ with $\tilde{g}=e^fg$ for some smooth function $f$. \end{theo}

 As pointed out for instance in \cite{Kunzinger} Lorentzian distance functions can be used to explore the causal properties of more general causal spaces.
 There the authors consider causal spaces and functions satisfying the properties (i)-(iii) (here lower semi-continuity is with respect to some background metric).

-For closed $(M,\xi)$ we will define a Lorentzian distance function $\tau_{\alpha}$ for the relations $\llcurly$ and $\preccurlyeq$ inspired by Shelukhins definition of the Hofer norm on $\mathrm{Cont}_0(M)$.
-This Lorentzian distance depends on the choice of a contact form $\alpha$.
-It is not conjugation invariant but continuous with respect to the Hofer-Shelukhin norm and shares some of its properties.
+For closed $(M,\xi)$ we will define a class of Lorentzian distance functions on $\mathrm{Cont}_0(M)$ for the relations $\llcurly$ and $\preccurlyeq$ inspired by Shelukhins definition of the Hofer norm (\cite{Egor}).
+The Lorentzian distance functions depend on the choice of a contact form.
+They are not conjugation invariant but continuous with respect to the Hofer-Shelukhin norm and share some of its properties.
+To prove this we show that the interval topology on $\mathrm{Cont}_0(M)$ introduced in \cite{Chernov19} is coarser than the topology induced by the Hofer-Shelukhin norm.
+The same method that proves continuity of the Lorentzian distance function can be used to answer \cite[Question 18]{Egor} if $\mathrm{Cont}_0(M)$ is orderable in the sense of \cite{Chernov16}.

+In the case of certain unit co-tangent bundles we use spectral invariants for Legendrians to give an estimate of the Lorentzian distance function in terms of the Hofer-Shelukhin norm.

 Analogously to the relations on $\mathrm{Cont}_0(M)$, positivity defines two relations on the Legendrian isotopy classes of $(M,\xi)$ (see e.g. \cite{Chernov16}, \cite{Colin} for details).
-In Section 6 we will define a Lorentzian distance function for isotopy classes of compact Legendrians.
-In the case of orderable isotopy classes this distance is continuous with respect to a Chekanov-type metric defined by Rosen and Zhang in \cite{Rosen}.
+In Section 5 we will define Lorentzian distance functions for isotopy classes of closed Legendrians.
+For orderable Legendrian isotopy classes we give a simple proof of \cite[Conjecture 1.10]{Rosen} proving that the Chekanov-type metric defined by Rosen and Zhang is non-degenerate.
+In this case the same results like for contactomorphisms hold, i.e. the Lorentzian distance functions are finite and continuous with respect to the Rosen-Zhang metric.